darius/traitor/bastiat-the-law.md

 The law perverted!
-The law -- and behind it all the collective powers of the nation, -- the Law, I say, not merely turned from its end, but made to pursue an end directly opposite!
+The law -- and behind it all the collective powers of the nation, -- the Law, I say, not merely turned from its end, but redirected to its opposite!
 The Law become tool of all the cupidities, instead of their brake!
 The Law itself achieving the iniquity it had the mission to punish!
 Surely here is a grave fact, if it is true, to which I should be permitted to call the attention of my